Foxcirc/lsg/README.md

 # light and small gui apps

-`lsg` is a library for making desktop gui applications in rust It has a lot of other features that make it an awesome framework:
+`lsg` is a library for making desktop/mobile gui applications in rust It has a lot of other features that make it awesome:
 - make it easy and pleasant to **style widgets** yourself
 - fully controllable **semi-automatic layouting**
-- ergonomic **async support** that abstracts away the typical "event loop" way of handling events
+- ergonomic **async support** that can abstract away your typical event loop
 - you can tightly **associate widgets with your application state**
-- gpu accelerated drawing (we use opengl)
+- **gpu accelerated** drawing (using wgpu)

 # async